-If you are a contractor with a limited company, you are probably well aware of the government’s planned changes to the VAT Flat Rate Scheme, as announced in the November 2016 Autumn Statement.
+If you are a contractor with a limited company, you are probably well aware of the government’s planned new changes to the VAT Flat Rate Scheme, as announced in the November 2016 Autumn Statement.
 What does it mean for limited company contractors who are registered on the scheme?

-With most of the publicity on legislation changes focused on IR35 changes for off-payroll public sector workers, the proposed change to the Flat Rate Scheme came as a surprise for many contractors.
+With most of the publicity on legislation changes focused on IR35 changes for off-payroll public sector workers, the proposed change to the new Flat Rate Scheme came as a surprise for many contractors.